 Some Advice for Linsey Fagan and Other Progressive Candidates

-Joy Marie Mann’s recent interview with Texas Congressional candidate Linsey Fagan revealed a person with good intentions and a progressive disposition who needs some education in monetary realities and in possible fiscal policies based on those realties.
-But hiring the nearest economist handy or even one who is a progressive won’t help her much.
+Joy Marie Mann’s recent interview with Texas Congressional candidate Linsey Fagan revealed a person with good intentions and a progressive disposition, who needs some education in monetary realities and in possible fiscal policies based on those realities.
+But hiring the nearest economist handy, or even one who is a progressive, won’t help her much.

 However, I don’t think the right place to start in making what MMT says relevant to her and other progressive candidates is with MMT itself (though here is a good, brief beginning from Geoff Coventry), which by the way, is an approach to economics.
 It is not, in itself, a monetary system, even though as part of that approach many kinds of monetary systems including our own may be described.

 But, back to the right place to start; I think that is with her campaign itself.
 She favors a number of policies involving heavy spending beyond what the Government spends on now.

 For example, Medicare for All will require an expansion of federal health insurance spending.
 Stopping climate change will be very, very, expensive.
 Improving our educational system will cost money.
 Infrastructure spending will be hugely expensive.
 Social Security needs to be expanded.
 There needs to be debt relief, even a debt jubilee for students.